quick-perf/quickperf-examples/micronaut-data-jdbc/README.md

 Global annotations are configured in [QuickPerfConfiguration](src/test/java/org/quickperf/QuickPerfConfiguration.java).
 These annotations apply on each test.

-For QuickPerf to be able to spy on your SQL requests, it needs a way to proxy you DataSource via [ttddyy](https://github.com/ttddyy/datasource-proxy).
+For QuickPerf to be able to spy on your SQL requests, it needs a way to proxy your DataSource via [ttddyy](https://github.com/ttddyy/datasource-proxy).
 In this example, this is done inside the [QuickperfDriver](src/test/java/org/quickperf/micronaut/micronauttest/sql/QuickperfDriver.java) SQL driver that will proxy your DataSource.

 This SQL driver is then used instead of your SQL driver inside the [application.yml](src/main/resources/application.yml) of your application.